The Top Reasons To Take Up Cycling in Retirement

 Interview with Neil Ridulfa from Energise E-Bikes

-What’s the best time of year for retirees to go cycling?
+What’s the best time of year to go cycling?

 There really is no bad time to go cycling as each season offers its own pleasures.
 In spring you might enjoy a trip through a bluebell wood, but in summer you may prefer a seaside ride.
 Meanwhile, autumn outings when the leaves start to turn golden make for beautiful days out, and a winter ride with a stop for a hot coffee will really wake you up from hibernation!